The secret of longevity is revealed. It's all about gene expression, and here's how you can influence it

 “We must maintain healthy sleep patterns andavoid exposure to light at night, as this can increase the expression of genes that negatively affect lifespan,” explains Gorbunova in a press release for the study.

-On the other hand, genes of long durationlife - involved in DNA repair, RNA transport and microtubules - are controlled by the so-called pluripotency network.
+On the other hand, long duration geneslife - involved in DNA repair, RNA transport and microtubules - are controlled by the so-called pluripotency network.
 It is involved in the reprogramming of somatic cells - any cells that are not reproductive - into embryonic ones.
-They are much more easily rejuvenated and regenerated by repackaging DNA that gets disorganized with age.
+They rejuvenate and regenerate much more easily by repackaging DNA, which becomes disorganized with age.

 “It turned out that evolution activated the pluripotency network to increase lifespan,” the scientists emphasize.